UEBMGEXT - BA Business Management (Extended Degree)

 About the course and its strategy towards teaching and learning and towards blended learning/e-learning

-BA (Hons) Business Management graduates are individuals who:
+The aims of the BA (Hons) Business Management (Extended) are to:

-The curriculum provides students with a thorough understanding of business, as well as the techniques, concepts and principles that make businesses successful and efficient.
-Students will learn about the decision making process of business organisations and the social, cultural and ethical environment in which they operate.
-National and international influences on business and business growth will be thoroughly explored.
+To develop student’s knowledge of the decision-making process, as well as the social, cultural and ethical environment in which businesses operate.
 Students are provided with opportunities to engage with leading edge themes of business management including sustainability, leadership, globalisation, entrepreneurship, innovation and corporate social responsibility.

-The Business Management course will develop students’ academic, intellectual and practical skills and will promote the development of students’ ability to critically analyse, synthesise and evaluate business management principles in a wide range of appropriate contexts.
+To develop students’ academic, intellectual and practical skills and promote the development of their ability to critically analyse, synthesise, and evaluate business management principles in a wide range of appropriate contexts.
 A central feature of this course is the development of students’ lifelong learning skills, including self-evaluation and reflection with the aim of placing students in the best position to make informed decisions about their future professional career.

 The degree is organised into four levels with specific aims, as follows:

 Level 3 (Extended) aims to orientate students to study at university level in preparation for further study, introduce them to business contexts and concepts and help them to develop both academic and professional skills. .